ashutoshbw/headless-calendar/README.md

 const someDays = Calendar.custom(`2024-01-15`, `2024-02-01`);

 // For Calendar.custom the input format is "year-month-day".
-// Leading zeros is optional.
-So the line below does the same thing:
+// Leading zeros are optional.
+So the line below does the same thing as the above one:
 // const someDays = Calendar.custom(`2024-1-15`, `2024-2-1`);

 const year2042 = Calendar.ofYear(2042);